InSyncWithFoo/pyright-for-pycharm/docs/configurations/cli.md

     leading to undesired CPU and RAM usage.

+## Number of threads

+Modify this option to paralellize type checking on up to the specified number of threads.
+A value of 0 means nothing is passed to the executable.

+This corresponds to the `--threads` option.

+Default: <i>0</i>

+!!! warning

+    The `--thread` option is only available in Pyright 1.1.371 and later.
+    Modifying it will cause an error for older versions.

 ## Minimum severity level

 Modify this option to set a minimum threshold that